kaitlynabdo/pokedex-demo/docs/rhods.md

-# Red Hat OpenShift Data Science (RHODS) set up
+# Red Hat OpenShift AI (RHOAI) set up
-Red Hat OpenShift Data Science (RHODS) combines the scalability and flexibility of containerization with the capabilities of machine learning and data analytics.
-With Red Hat OpenShift Data Science, data scientists and developers can efficiently collaborate, deploy, and manage their models and applications in a secure and streamlined environment.
+Red Hat OpenShift AI (RHOAI) combines the scalability and flexibility of containerization with the capabilities of machine learning and data analytics.
+With Red Hat OpenShift AI, data scientists and developers can efficiently collaborate, deploy, and manage their models and applications in a secure and streamlined environment.

 ## RHODS installation
-Red Hat OpenShift Data Science can be installed from the OpenShift Web Console.
+RHOAI can be installed from the OpenShift Web Console.
 Navigate back to the "**Operators**" tab and select "**OperatorHub**".
 In the text box now type `RHODS` and select the "**Red Hat OpenShift Data Science**" operator and click on "**Install**".
 The defaults will be already configured so we will not need to modify any of them:

 ![RHODS installation](/docs/images/rhods_config.png)

 To start the installation press again the blue "**Install**" button.
 Once the status is `Succeeded`, the deployment has finished successfully.

 ## Create Data Science Project
-To access the RHODS Web Console, we can get it from the OCP Console.
+To access the RHOAI Web Console, we can get it from the OCP Console.
 In the right side of the top bar, you will find an "**square icon**" formed by 9 smaller squares.
 Clik on it and select "**Red Hat OpenShift Data Science**":

 ![RHODS console](/docs/images/rhods_console.png)